Bradford: Recent history

 Bradford's Telegraph and Argus newspaper was involved in spearheading the news of the 1936 Abdication Crisis, after the Bishop of Bradford publicly expressed doubts about Edward VIII's religious beliefs (see: Telegraph & Argus#1936 Abdication Crisis).

 After the Second World War migrants came from Poland and Ukraine and since the 1950s from Bangladesh, India and particularly Pakistan.

 The textile industry has been in decline throughout the latter part of the 20th century.
-A culture of innovation had been fundamental to Bradford's dominance, with new textile technologies being invented in the city; a prime example being the work of Samuel Lister.
+A culture of innovation had been fundamental to Bradford's dominance, with new textile technologies being invented in the city, a prime example being the work of Samuel Lister.
 This innovation culture continues today throughout Bradford's economy, from automotive (Kahn Design) to electronics (Pace Micro Technology).

 Wm Morrison Supermarkets was founded by William Morrison in 1899, initially as an egg and butter merchant in Rawson Market, operating under the name of Wm Morrison (Provisions) Limited.

-The grandest of the mills no longer used for textile production is Lister's Mill, the chimney of which can be seen from most places in Bradford.
+The grandest of the mills no longer used for textile production is Lister Mills, the chimney of which can be seen from most places in Bradford.
 It has become a beacon of regeneration after a £100 million conversion to apartment blocks by property developer Urban Splash.

 In 1989, copies of Salman Rushdie's The Satanic Verses were burnt in the city, and a section of the Muslim community led a campaign against the book.
 In July 2001, ethnic tensions led to rioting, and a report described Bradford as fragmented and a city of segregated ethnic communities.

 The Yorkshire Building Society opened its new headquarters in the city in 1992.